Dear Experts,

 As promised, I am now giving a detailed answer to your queries.

-First, most companies will not allow leave during notice period, unless they simply want to get rid of the employee.
-Notice period is meant for searching a replacement and hand over of work and duties in a manner that the new employee can continue without a problem.
-So allowing leave or adjusting leave during notice period is counter intuitive.
+First, most companies will not allow leave during the notice period unless they simply want to get rid of the employee.
+The notice period is meant for searching a replacement and handover of work and duties in a manner that the new employee can continue without a problem.
+So allowing leave or adjusting leave during the notice period is counterintuitive.

 True.

-The relieving date will be the day he stops working, not they day his leave gets over.
+The relieving date will be the day he stops working, not the day his leave gets over.

-Again, as explained, since termination is on the 30th day, the balance is leave encashment, you will not have any problem with compliance records
+Again, as explained, since termination is on the 30th day, the balance is leave encashment, and you will not have any problem with compliance records.

 I think I covered this also above.